OliverLeeXZ/OliverLeeXZ/README.md

 ## Hi, this is Xiaozhe. 👋

 I am currently a PhD student at the School of Computer Science and Technology, Tongji University.
-I am doing the internship in the Post-Training Group in OpenLM team, Shanghai AI Lab. (from Jan.
-2025 - Present) Research focus on (M)LLM and Agentic post-training.
-If you are interested in collaborating, please feel free to reach out to me.
+I am interning with the Post-Training Group of the OpenLM team at Shanghai AI Lab (January 2025 – Present), focusing on (M)LLMs and agentic post-training.
+If you are interested in collaboration, please feel free to reach out to me.

 ![](https://komarev.com/ghpvc/?username=OliverLeeXZ&color=blueviolet)